VirabhadraKhobare/snake-ladder-game/README.md

 ## 🚀 Getting Started

 ### Playing the Web Version
+**🌐 Online:** [**Play directly in your browser**](http://virabhadrakhobare.me/snake-ladder-game/) - No setup required!

+**💻 Local:**
+1. Clone this repository
-1. Open `index.html` in any modern web browser
+2. Open `index.html` in any modern web browser
-2. Click "Roll Dice" or press Space to start playing
+3. Click "Roll Dice" or press Space to start playing
-3. Players take turns rolling the dice
+4. Players take turns rolling the dice
-4. First player to reach cell 100 wins!
+5. First player to reach cell 100 wins!

 ### Running the Java Version
 ```bash